ardabilli12/aesGeneratorToken/README.md

 Generates an AES token for the specified email address.
 > ~ go run main.go generate --email user.email@example.com

-Replace `<email>` with the email address for which you want to generate the AES token.
+Replace `<user.email@example.com>` with the email address for which you want to generate the AES token.

 ## Troubleshooting